Bass player, Composer and Educator

 As a band leader, Matt released his debut album ‘Thymos’ on Whirlwind Recordings in 2013.
 Featuring the talents of award-winning pianist John Turville, drummer George Hart, and guest appearances from saxophonist Jason Yarde, oud maestro Attab Haddad and percussionist Vasilis Sirikis, the album represents a substantial artistic statement of both compositional and improvisational chutzpah.
 Matt's follow-up album, 'Mettā', was released in February 2016.
 Building on the melodic, rhythmically inventive style of 'Thymos', and with Jason Yarde now a core member of the group, the album received 4-star reviews across the board.
 The quartet performed at jazz clubs and festivals across the UK and were hailed as 'One of Britain's very finest contemporary quartets' (Jazzviews).

 In 2019, Matt formed a new band, 'The Antidote', a quintet featuring Alex Hitchcock (sax), Ant Law (guitar), Tom Hewson (piano) and Marc Michel (drums).
 The eponymous album was released in July 2021 to 4 star reviews in coveted music publications; Downbeat magazine, BBC Music Magazine, Jazzwise 'Editor's Choice', Presto Music 'recording of the week'

 From 2011-2016, Matt also led the 'MJQ Celebration'.
 A band 'inherited' from the late Michael Garrick MBE, the band featured award winning vibraphonist Jim Hart, pianist Barry Green, and Steve Brown on drums.
 The group performed around the UK and released an eponymous CD in April 2014 (produced by Ridley), which received glowing reviews and was described by the London Jazz Blog as ‘an enormously entertaining project, already leaping on top of an early 'best of 2014' pile'.

 Matt is an in-demand sideman, known equally for his work with younger musicians on the contemporary jazz scene, and with older, more established names.
 Since 2006 he has played with Darius Brubeck (eldest son of Dave Brubeck) in a quartet featuring Dave O'Higgins on saxophone.
 He played in Michael Garrick's various ensembles from 2009 until his death in 2011; Quartet, Jazz Orchestra, and 'Lyric Ensemble', and recorded several albums with him.
-Since 2013 He has worked extensively with guitarist Ant Law in his quintet and 'Art of Rhythm' trio with drummer Asaf Sirkis.
+Since 2013 He has worked extensively with guitarist Ant Law, both in his quintet and 'Art of Rhythm' trio with drummer Asaf Sirkis.
 In a more ad hoc capacity he has performed with a wide range of musicians at the vanguard of their movement including

-Tim Garland, Nikki Iles, Gary Husband, Don Weller, Pete King, Jim Mullen, Jim Hart, Jason Yarde, Michael Garrick and Kit Downes.
-More recently he has collaborated with artists on the international scene such as Mulatu Astatke, and Trinidadian steel pan phenomenon Leon Foster Thomas.
+Tim Garland, Nikki Iles, Gary Husband, Don Weller, Pete King, Jim Mullen, Jim Hart, Jason Yarde, Gilad Atzmon, Michael Garrick, Kit Downes, and many more.
+He has also performed with artists on the international scene such as Mulatu Astatke, and Trinidadian steel pan phenomenon Leon Foster Thomas.